Pradumnasaraf/MyAudience/README.md

 # Audience Calculator

-A modern web application to track and visualize your total social media audience across multiple platforms.
+A web application to track and visualize your total social media audience across multiple platforms.
 Built with Next.js, React, and TailwindCSS.

 ![Audience Calculator Screenshot](public/screenshot.png)